Alexxa Wartman

 What values are most important to you in your work and personal life?

 I think understanding is the first one.
-It's so often that we want to listen to people with the intent to solve, but I think understanding where they come from and sympathizing and empathizing first is always best, because you prioritize the individual.
-Trust is something that I value immensely, and honesty.
-And good work ethic.
+It's so often that we want to listen to people with the intent to solve, but I think understanding where they come from and empathizing first is always best.
+In this way, you prioritize the individual and your continued collaboration.
+Complimentary to being understanding, being trustworthy, honest, acting with integrity, and having a strong work ethic are all things that I strive to be in both my work and personal life.